mr-mousavi/design-pattern/README.md

 # design-pattern
-design pattern examples based on cpp and their clips are on YouTube, Telegram, Instagram and Linkedin
+design pattern examples based on cpp.

 1:just copy and paste the pattern you want